 Timezone is a sophisticated forum since more than two decades, the focus of the Blancpain forum is mainly set on current timepieces.

-For German speaking audiences I recommend the forum Watchlounge which provides a variety of topics and a small subsection for Blancpain.
+For German speaking audiences I recommend the forum Watchlounge which provides a variety of topics and a dedicated sub-forum for Blancpain.

 I hope you enjoy this blog and participate actively.
 Together we can share our passion and build a source that over time accumulates knowledge accessible to collectors and enthusiasts.
 You are kindly invited to follow the blog and receive updates on each new report, in addition you can register as a member and have the opportunity to actively participate.
 Also, please do not hesitate to contact me for any questions or any topics you would like to see covered in the blog.